tapebrief

 Mina Marshall · Morgan Stanley

-Asked about order duration trends in AI business and request to split gross margin headwind between memory and product mix.
+Asked about order duration for AI orders in fiscal 26-27 given supply chain concerns, and requested decomposition of gross margin headwinds between memory and product mix.

 Michael Ng · Goldman Sachs

-Asked for detail on pricing strategy implementation (which products, repricing POs) and price elasticity observations.
+Asked for pricing strategy details across products in FY26, terms and conditions changes, and price elasticity observations.

 Answers to last quarter's watch list